Power of Hope: PreCure Full Bloom

 is a 2023 Japanese anime television series based on the Pretty Cure franchise created by Izumi Todo.
 The story is a continuation of Yes!
 PreCure 5 and its sequel Yes!
 PreCure 5 GoGo!, which both originally aired between 2007 and 2009, its prior 2006 series, PreCure Splash Star, and focuses on an adult Nozomi Yumehara and her friends.
 The series is directed by Takayuki Hamana at both Toei Animation and Studio Deen, written by Yoshimi Narita, character designed by Atsuko Nakajima from a co-original character concept by Akira Inagami and Toshie Kawamura, and music composed by Naoki Satō.
 The series aired on NHK Educational TV between October 7 and December 23, 2023.

 Story

 The series takes place years after the events of Yes!
-PreCure 5 GoGo!, PreCure Splash Star, and Futari wa Pretty Cure.
+PreCure 5 GoGo!, PreCure Splash Star, and Pretty Cure Max Heart.
 It focuses on Nozomi Yumehara and her friends, who once fought as Pretty Cure and are now adults working towards their dreams.
 When a mysterious figure named Bell causes creatures called Shadows to appear from the shadows of people, strange flowers called Time Flowers allow Nozomi and the others to turn younger and once again transform into Pretty Cures.
 Joined by Saki and Mai, who were also Pretty Cure, Nozomi and the others fight the Shadows and Bell while investigating their origin.